 The French built bunkers at the summit of the pass to overlook the South China Sea to the East.
 A ‘gate’ was built earlier by the Nguyen dynasty in 1826 to protect Imperial City Hue.

-This gate/bunker complex is popular for wedding photographs today!
+This picturesque gate and bunker complex is popular for wedding photographs today.

-Some of the bunkers were later used by the Americans / South Vietnamese during the war and Vietcong forces would ambush the bunkers regularly.
+Some of the bunkers were later used by the Americans and South Vietnamese during the war and Vietcong forces would ambush the bunkers regularly.

 Once the BBC aired its Vietnam Top Gear Special and Clarkson et al had waxed lyrical about the beauty of the Hai Van Pass, all of a sudden this usually quiet locals only coastal road blew up with tourists.

 Isn’t it incredible how one single episode of a British television show can have such a meteoric impact on so many people’s lives?

 Need help traveling from Da Nang and Hoi An?
 Don’t miss our popular Da Nang to Hoi An transport guide.